ansible-community/ara/doc/source/configuration.rst

 ARA_LOG_CONFIG
 ~~~~~~~~~~~~~~

-Path to a python logging config file.
+Path to a python logging config file if not using the default provided by
+ARA.

 If the filename ends in ``.yaml`` or ``.yml`` the file will be loaded as yaml.
 If the filename ends in ``.json`` the file will be loaded as json.
 The